Table of Contents[Hide][Show]

 My last client took the value on Zillow as being real.
 She asked me where do I get my home values?
 I said I get home values from our real estate multiple listing service and property data records…not Zillow.
-No Realtor® or bank appraiser I know goes there for property values.
+No Realtor® or bank appraiser I know go to Zillow for property values.

 I feel like Zillow is creating mistrust between the consumer and me.
 It’s a little crazy.
-I have good intentions for all of my clients but I feel like they don’t trust Zillow on home values.
-I’m baffled.
+I have good intentions for all of my clients but I feel like they trust Zillow more on home values.

 Maybe this video would help…

 I have access to properties that are NOT in our MLS but don’t display on Zillow or any internet website.

 Sometimes homeowners don’t want the public to know their home is for sale.
 Or they have something going on in their lives and are not ready yet.

 For me, it is off market properties inventory that most of my colleagues in real estate don’t even know about.

 When I take someone on as a client, then I search off-market listings and network with local agents about pocket listings.
 These two types of listings are not on Zillow.